 WHY IT MATTERS: Studying immigrants living in North Carolina, McQuiston found myriad trends that could hasten the spread of HIV on both sides of the border.
-The separation of husbands and wives isolates male immigrants, driving them to drink more and hire prostitutes.
+The separation of husbands and wives isolates male immigrants, driving them to drink more and hire sex workers.
 When women do join their husbands, gender inequalities actually grow sharper in the United States than in Mexico, rendering many wives powerless to negotiate condom use.
 Effective anti-HIV programs need to address these issues.
 “Otherwise, it’s like wearing a sweater that’s one size fits all, and it really fits nobody,” McQuiston says.

 * * *